OneMoreThing/DataKit/README.md

 ##Datakit modified for use in [ParseKit project](https://github.com/OneMoreThing/ParseKit)
-###-change entityId property in DKEntity.h from readonly to strong
+###-changed entityId property in DKEntity.h from readonly to strong
 ###-added geospatial query nearPoint:withinDistance: